Transient acceleration in $f(T)$ gravity: Summary and conclusions

 \section{Summary and conclusions}

-The $f(T)$ gravity which is based on modification of the teleparallel gravity was proposed to explain the accelerating expansion of the universe without the need of dark energy.
-We gave a brief overview of a specific $f(T)$ gravity proposed in \citep{yang2011new}.
+The $f(T)$ gravity based on modification of the teleparallel gravity was proposed to explain the accelerating expansion of the universe without the need of dark energy.
+A brief overview of a specific $f(T)$ gravity proposed in \citep{yang2011new} was also given.
 We also introduced the method used to constrain cosmological models with observational data including SNIa, BAO, and CMB.
 After constraining the $f(T)$ gravity proposed in \citep{yang2011new}, we find that the best-fit values of the parameters at the $68.3\%$ confidence level are: $\Omega_{ m0}=0.22^{+0.0089}_{-0.0094}$ and $n=7.64^{+1.175}_{-0.67}$ with $\chi^2_{\rm min}=579.4786$ ($\chi^2_{\rm min}/$dof=0.9923).
 The parameters $\Omega_{m0}$ and $n$ can be constrained well at $68.3\%$ confidence level by these observational data.

 We also reconstructed the effective equation of state and the deceleration parameter from observational data.
 We found that the transition from deceleration to acceleration occurs at $z=0.95\pm0.05$.
 The present value of deceleration parameter was found to be $q_0=-0.3750$, meaning that the cosmic expansion has passed a maximum value (about at $z\sim 0.1$) and is now slowing down again.
 This is a theoretically interesting result because eternally accelerating universe (like $\Lambda$CDM) is endowed with a cosmological event horizon which prevents the construction of a conventional S-matrix describing particle interactions.
 Such a difficulty has been pointed out as a severe theoretical problem for any eternally accelerated universe \citep{Hellerman:2001yi,Cline:2001nq,Carvalho:2006fy}.
 Some researches also indicated that a transient phase of accelerated expansion is not excluded by current observations \citep{Guimaraes:2010mw,Vargas:2011sz,Bassett:2002qu}.
 We note, however, it is possible to have an eternal accelerated phase and an effective equation of state crossing through $-1$ at $68.3\%$ confidence level, according to the reconstruction of the effective equation of state and the deceleration parameter.
+We look forward to a more comprehensive investigation including the observations of structure growth which is widely used to study $f(T)$ gravity \citep{izumi2013cosmological,chen2011cosmological,geng2013density,zheng2011growth,li2011large}, to reduce errors of the effective equation of state and the deceleration parameter at $z\sim 0$.